Fogord/atm/README.md

 ### Modules:
     Vuex - describe avalible stores
-        - cash - all manipulation of atm
+     cash - all manipulation of atm
-        - auth - simple auth by charing flag in route Route - describing pathes of app and check auth
+     auth - simple auth by checking flag in route Route - describing pathes of app and check auth

 ## Project setup